tamaracvjetkovic/key-value-engine/README.md

 ---

-This was a university projectt, done in the team of five, for the course "Advanced Algorithms and Data Structures", taken in the 3rd semester of the Software Engineering and Information Technologies program.
+This was a university project, done in the team of five, for the course "Advanced Algorithms and Data Structures", taken in the 3rd semester of the Software Engineering and Information Technologies program.

 The ``goal`` of the project was to:
 - apply acquired knowledge of advanced algorithms and data structures,